Office of Literacy

 The goals of the Office of Literacy are to:

-The SRA Open Court Reading Series is a research-based program that contains literature intended to expose students to a variety of different writing styles and genres.
+The SRA Imagine It!
+Reading Series is a research-based program that contains literature intended to expose students to a variety of different writing styles and genres.
 Lessons are delivered through systematic, explicit instruction.

 The alphabetic principle: letters work together in a systematic way to connect spoken language to written words